rumca-js/crawler-buddy/README.md

  - Since some things are ambiguous we try to be consistent.
 For example: server content-type can be upper, or lower-case.
 This software always uses one strategy
  - Some things might be just fixed by project.
 No Content-Type, but we detected it is text/html, then software provides it in response
  - To sum up: the strategy is to fix what can be fixed, to make consistent things that are not

- - You may attempt running same URL with diferent crawlers to obtain data from the first valid response
+## Additional features

+Question: What if someone wants to make two paralell crawling methods, to make crawling faster?

+Answer: Not a problem, just call twice /crawlj Endpoint, with different crawling methods, and use the first received response

+Question: Does it support proxy?

- - There is initial work for proxy, but since I do not use proxies at all, I have not checked if the code "works".
+Answer: I have provided some initial work for proxy, for Selenium.
+I do not however use proxies at all, so I have not checked if the code "works".
 This is crawler software, not a scraper

 # Installation